map-ir/mapbox-gl-draw-geospatial-tools/README.md

 const draw = new MapboxDrawPro(option);
 ```

-> **`MapboxDrawPro` supported all options and methods of [MapboxGL-Draw](https://github.com/mapbox/mapbox-gl-draw).
-See [API.md](https://github.com/mapbox/mapbox-gl-draw/blob/main/docs/API.md) for complete reference.**
+> **`MapboxDrawPro` supported all options and methods of [MapboxGL-Draw](https://github.com/mapbox/mapbox-gl-draw)**
+>
+> See [API.md](https://github.com/mapbox/mapbox-gl-draw/blob/main/docs/API.md) for complete reference.

-you can customize options of internally used plugins which are as below in default:
+also, you can customize options of internally used plugins which are as below in default:

 ```js
 {